TheDublord/Pi-Tools/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - Device: [e.g. Raspberry Pi 2?
 3?]
  - Version of raspian?
+Kernal?
  - Version of script(s)

 **Additional context**
-Add any other context about the problem here.
+If you wanna be a super awesome person, a snippet of the suggested fix would be great.